denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 by Scott & Jeanne
 ```

-Building this as a String requires two things The syntax `\"` lets you say you want a " rather than to end the String, and `\n` says you want a new line.
+Building this as a ``String`` requires two things The syntax `\"` lets you say you want a " rather than to end the ``String``, and `\n` says you want a new line.
 Both of these are called escape characters because the backslash provides a special meaning

 ```java
 String eyeTest = "\"Java Study Guide\"\n by Scott & Jeanne";